jarilammi/nameserver/README.md

 # Regional sustainability

+Set at least one nameserver, one loadbalancer and one webserver for each regional area.

 Whenever a client is able to reach a nameserver, it means that there is at least one loadbalancer or webserver available in that region.

 If the network disconnects between the regions, there should still be a server available.
 If that outage lasts long enough, the local server will be eventually be resolved correctly and the service restored even if the Network connectivity didn't.